Recently, I’ve been chatting to a fair few companies about the challenges they’re facing as hirers.

 - What are the unique opportunities/benefits?

-- What is our ideal employee persona? (here you may need to explain that we are not looking for an example of a specific person, but the immutable qualities people have, such as curiosity, bravery or empathy).
+- What is our ideal employee persona/ideal candidate?
+(Here you may need to explain that we aren’t looking for an example of a specific person, but the immutable qualities people have such as curiosity, bravery, or empathy).

-- Are we attracting those people?
+- Are we attracting those job candidates?
 If yes, what are we doing right?
 If not, why not?

 - Are we at the place we want to be as a company?
 What is missing?
 What will take us there?

-- How do you think we can appeal to people we want?
+- How can we appeal to people we want?
 How would you rate what we are currently doing?

 - What would be the work tagline of our work environment? (e.g. Google is “Build for everyone”, Lego is “Succeed Together”)